scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-Channel your divine wrath at a target creature, burning their body with holy might.
-Make a spellcasting roll against the targets stamina, on success the target takes 6 wounds, plus a wound die for every critical rolled.
-On failure the target takes 6 wound die in damage instead.
-Damage dealt from this spell reduces the targets maximum wounds an equal amount, recovering 1 max wound every day. casting _Power Word: Heal_ on a creature removes this effect.
+Channel your divine wrath at a creature in range you can see.
+Make a spellcasting roll against the creatures stamina save.
+On success the creature takes 6 wounds in holy damage, adding a wound die for every critical rolled.
+This damage bypasses any resistances.
+Damage dealt from this spell reduces the creatures maximum wounds an equal amount, recovering 1 max wound every day. casting _Power Word: Heal_ on a creature removes this effect.

-This deals an additional wound for every level above 6th.
+Add a wound for every level cast above 6th.

 ___
 #### Power Word: Heal